amanzi/ats/docs/documentation/source/input_spec/ATSNativeSpec_1_4.rst

 pressure and the relative permeability as a function of saturation.
 Most commonly used in practice is the van Genuchten model, but others are available default default;

-`"evaluator type`" = `"wrm`"

 .. _wrm-evaluator-spec
 .. admonition:: wrm-evaluator-spec

    * `"WRM parameters`" ``[WRM-typedinline-spec-list]``

    KEYS:
    - `"saturation`" **determined from evaluator name** The name of the liquid saturation -- typically this is determined from the evaluator name and need not be set.
    - `"other saturation`"  **determined from evaluator name** The name of the other saturation, usually gas -- typically this is determined from the evaluator name and need not be set.
    - `"capillary pressure`"` **DOMAIN-capillary_pressure_gas_liq**
        The name of the capillary pressure.